Urdons/RoKeys/README.md

 ##Pausing and Resuming Keybinds

-Pausing Keybinds is about the easiest thing you can do, provide the `binds` and `inputs` you want to pause/resume and your comand will be upheld
+Pausing Keybinds is about the easiest thing you can do, provide the `Binds` and `Inputs` you want to pause/resume and your comand will be upheld
 ```lua
 Rokeys.Pause({Binds = {"example1", "example2"}, Inputs = Enum.KeyCode.X)
 --like other functions, you only need to give one or the other